 You do not need a special breastfeeding diet to provide the right nutrients through your breast milk.
 But you do need to eat enough calories daily.
-Use our breastfeeding calorie calculator to work out exactly how many extra calories you should be eating.
+Use our breastfeeding calorie calculator to determine precisely how many extra calories you should eat.
 It is always a good idea to check your BMI and adjust your calorie intake accordingly.

-Whether you make nourishing your body a priority or not, your body will continue to prioritize milk production.
+Whether you prioritize nourishing your body or not, your body will continue to prioritize milk production.
 Your baby's needs will be satisfied before yours.

 The Best Breastfeeding Diet

 Foods to Avoid While Breastfeeding

 - Shark, swordfish, tilefish, and king mackerel.
 They have high mercury content.

 - Tuna.
 Eat no more than one tuna steak or two 170g cans a week.